 Federal Supplemental Educational Opportunity Grants (FSEOG)

-Due to limited funding, preference is given to students who are registered for the fall semester and have complete Pell Grant files by May 15.
+Due to limited funding, preference is given to students who are registered for the fall semester and have completed financial aid requirements by May 15.

-Illinois Monetary Award (MAP)
+Illinois Monetary Award (MAP) Grant

-It is strongly recommended that you file your FAFSA early each year to meet state processing deadlines, which vary year to year.
+Eligibility is determined by the Illinois Student Assistance Commission (ISAC).
+Students are encouraged to file their FAFSA as soon as possible after October 1 each year to meet state processing deadlines, which vary year to year.

 Students enrolled in less than 15 credit hours will have a reduced award amount.
 (Minimum enrollment in at least 3 credit hours.)
 Funding does not apply to summer classes.
 Funding is limited to tuition only and does not apply to books, supplies, lab fees or other expenses.